-Lucy Barker was the runner-up for the Curtis Brown First Novel Prize with an early extract from The Other Side of Mrs Wood.
-She holds an MA in Victorian Studies from Birkbeck College and is a Curtis Brown Creative and Novelry alumna.
-Lucy worked for years as a PA in theatre and heritage, including coordinating the Solstice celebrations at Stonehenge, before moving into social media management.
-She is currently a freelance copywriter and lives in rural Hampshire with her husband, two young children and the dog.
+Lucy Barker was the runner-up for the Curtis Brown First Novel Prize with an early draft of The Other Side of Mrs Wood.
+She holds an MA in Victorian Studies from Birkbeck, University of London, and has a passion for uncovering the real lives of women from this period.
+Always a dreamer, Lucy has written stories her whole life and is a Curtis Brown Creative and Novelry alumnus.
+She lives in Bath with her family.

 ‘I absolutely ADORED it.
 Such a juicy read and written so beautifully.
 Charming, gorgeous, an utter delight.’
 Marian Keyes ‘Engaging and wonderfully original’ Katie Fforde ‘Intriguing, witty and unique.
 A must read!’
 Sophie Irwin, author of A Lady’s Guide to Fortune Hunting ‘A joy to read, completely fresh and original with a wonderful cast of characters.
 The ending is absolutely perfect – so satisfying!
 The Other Side of Mrs Wood is an exhilarating gallop through the séances of Victorian London, featuring rival mediums, dark secrets and some truly delicious double-crossing.
 Witty, evocative writing and wonderfully drawn characters add up to a huge treat of a novel.
 I loved it!’
 Lucy Diamond ‘Think All About Eve, but set in the spellbinding world of Victorian mediums – a brilliantly witty twist on the rivalry between an ageing star and a wide-eyed ingenue who isn't all she seems.'
 Frances Quinn, author of That Bonesetter Woman ‘Crackles with wit and mischief, a delicious read.’
 Louise Dean ‘I absolutely ADORED it.
 Such a juicy read and written so beautifully.
 Charming, gorgeous, an utter delight.’
 Marian Keyes ‘Engaging and wonderfully original’ Katie Fforde ‘Intriguing, witty and unique.
 A must read!’
 Sophie Irwin, author of A Lady’s Guide to Fortune Hunting ‘A joy to read, completely fresh and original with a wonderful cast of characters.
 The ending is absolutely perfect – so satisfying!
 The Other Side of Mrs Wood is an exhilarating gallop through the séances of Victorian London, featuring rival mediums, dark secrets and some truly delicious double-crossing.
 Witty, evocative writing and wonderfully drawn characters add up to a huge treat of a novel.
 I loved it!’
 Lucy Diamond ‘Think All About Eve, but set in the spellbinding world of Victorian mediums – a brilliantly witty twist on the rivalry between an ageing star and a wide-eyed ingenue who isn't all she seems.'
 Frances Quinn, author of That Bonesetter Woman ‘Crackles with wit and mischief, a delicious read.’
 Louise Dean